Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Digital_Out_4.rst

 The Industrial Digital Out 4 :ref:`Bricklet <product_overview_bricklets>` can be used to extend :ref:`Bricks <product_overview_bricks>` by four galvanically isolated digital outputs.
-The outputs have to be supplied externally with a voltage up to 36 `Volt <http://en.wikipedia.org/wiki/Volt>`__.
+The outputs have to be supplied externally with a voltage of up to 36 `Volt <http://en.wikipedia.org/wiki/Volt>`__.
 Output isolation permits the usage without a direct electric connection, such that ground loops can be prevented and an additional degree of safety is added.

-Typical applications are the interfacing of industrial control, such as PLC's or frequency converters, or the usage in environments were electrical ground levels can not be connected.
+Typical applications are the interfacing of industrial controllers, such as PLC's or frequency converters, or the usage in environments were electrical ground levels can not be connected.

 Technical Specifications